EvanGyori/PixelSandbox/README.md

 cmake <project-source-directory>
 cmake --build .
 ```
 Creates an executable called `PixelSandbox`.
-Put the required SDL2 file with this executable in order to run it.
+Put the required SDL2 dll file with this executable in order to run it.